ASHMITHA74/Glaucoma_Detection_using_CNN/README.md

 Glaucoma 2.ipynb This file contains Python code that detects glaucoma using the CNN model.
 Here I have attached both codes along with a report and paper that we published for your reference.
+We made a website for uploading retinal images that detect glaucoma.
+So I have attached two html files for your preview.

 Here I have mentioned the link to a video that shows our project demonstration.